lostdemeter/truthspace_lcm/README.md

 ---

-*"Structure is the new training.
-Geometry is the new statistics."*
+*"Each gear is a dimension.
+Corpus is knowledge, gears are reasoning."*